-The next time you walk the dog or stroll to the corner store, leave the phone at home; give your mind a break and let it go for a walk with you, free of tasks, free to daydream…like that first day of summer vacation.
+The next time you walk the dog or stroll to the corner store, leave the phone at home or put it in your pocket; give your mind a break, free of tasks, free to daydream…like that first day of summer vacation.

 Like this post?
 Share it with someone.